How to Exercise at Home With No Equipment

 No dumbbells?
 No problem!
 Here are some ideas for what you could use instead.

-If you have household items like a gallon jug of water, milk or laundry detergent, you can swap them out for dumbbells, says Ryan Flaherty, Nike Senior Director of Performance.
+If you have household items like a 4-litre bottle of water, milk or laundry detergent, you can swap them out for dumbbells, says Ryan Flaherty, Nike Senior Director of Performance.

-“I was training one of my elite athletes who had just moved into his new house, and he hadn’t unpacked anything yet,” Flaherty says.
-“I took an empty laundry detergent jug, filled it with water to use as a dumbbell, and we were able to do a whole workout.”
+"I was training one of my elite athletes who had just moved into his new house, and he hadn't unpacked anything yet", Flaherty says.
+"I took an empty laundry detergent bottle, filled it with water to use as a dumbbell and we were able to do a whole workout".

-This method is also adjustable; fill the jug halfway for a lighter weight or add more water for a greater challenge.
+This method is also adjustable; fill the bottle halfway for a lighter weight or add more water for a greater challenge.

 Other Household Items

 Strength-training equipment like kettlebells and sandbags are nothing more than oddly-shaped weights.
-You can sub your conventional weights for a bag of dog food, mulch or a sack of flour.
-Get creative — what do you have lying around the house?
+You can sub your conventional weights for a bag of dog food, compost or a sack of flour.
+Get creative—what do you have lying around the house?

-The strange shape makes it difficult to hold, which will activate smaller stabilizing muscles, similar to what a kettlebell or medicine ball does.
+The strange shape makes it difficult to hold, which will activate smaller stabilising muscles, similar to what a kettlebell or medicine ball does.

 No-Equipment Cardio Exercises